farangkao/LightDataTable.Core/README.md

 ```

 ## Migration
+LightDataTable has its on way Migration methods, so lets se down here how it work.
 ```
    //Create Class and call it IniMigration and inhert from Migration public class IniMigration : Migration
         public IniMigration()
         {